Timer#

 Timer state inspection#

-Check if a timer is active#
+Check if the timer is armed#

 if (timer.active())